Sign up (with export icon)

 The CustomEditor component is ready to be used inside a page.
 The page’s directory will differ depending on the selected routing strategy.

-CKEditor 5 is a client-side text editor and relies on the browser APIs, so you need to disable server-side rendering for our custom component.
+The CKEditor 5 HTML editor is a client-side text editor and relies on the browser APIs, so you need to disable server-side rendering for our custom component.
 You can lazily load the component using the dynamic() function built into Next.js.

 // app/page.js (App Router)